-WickWerks Bicycle Chainring Shift Technology
+— Shift Technology

-Shift Technology Comparison:
+Shift Technology Comparison

-Traditional Chainring Pins
+Traditional Shift Pins

 Traditional pins snag the chain by a link to pull it onto the next chain ring when up-shifting.
 When downshifting, with traditional chainrings the chain often stays engaged with the teeth due to chain tension and because all the teeth are full height – thus not allowing a place for the front derailleur cage to physically move the chain past the teeth.
 This results in slower downshifts, especially under load.

-WickWerks Chain Support During a Shift
+WickWerks Chain Support

-Pin Type Chain Support for a Shift
+Pin Type Chain Support

 Pins that lift at the center of a link also have some stability issues.
-As the chain is picked up from the nearly horizontal position at shift initiation, the angle of engagement changes as the crank rotates.
+As the chain is lifted from the nearly horizontal position at shift initiation, the angle of engagement changes as the crank rotates.
 That angle change causes the link on the pin to pivot a little as the load direction changes — causing a quasi stable condition that can result in the chain “falling” off the pin.
-Contrasting that to the WickWerks shift technology, the load direction does not change as the crank rotates – it stays perpendicular to the chain – adding to stability.
+Contrasting that to WickWerks shift technology, the load direction does not change as the crank rotates – it stays perpendicular to the chain – thus adding to stability.

 Traditional chainring pins can only grab an outer link!
 The pins are designed to slip between outer plates and under the inner links.
 They physically cannot grab an inner link.
 The combination of grabbing only one outer link plate and rocking on the one point of contact, leaves this traditional method lacking in stability.